georgiangelov2000/georgiangelov2000/README.md

 # Fullstack Developer at Transmatico GmbH

 👋 Hello!
 I'm Georgi Angelov, a full-stack developer with a focus on JavaScript and PHP technologies.
-Currently a student at Plovdiv University Paisii Hilendarski, specializing in Software Engineering in my 4th year.
+Bachelor at Plovdiv University Paisii Hilendarski, specializing in Software Engineering.
+# Fundamentals
+- Data structures and algorithms
+- System Design
+- Database architecture
+- Software architecture
 # Programming Languages:
  - PHP
  - JAVASCRIPT